 ~ translated from the back of the Brazilian box

-Despite being a Brazilian-production, Alien Anarchy (or The Varginha Incident to give it its original name) has an air of American militarism that comes out of the United States.
-Maybe that's because the designers at Perceptum loaned out their software using their Acknex Game Engine to the U.S. Special Forces specifically to train their Delta Force soldiers.
-Judging by how this game came out, I can't see they got much use out of it.
+Despite being a Brazilian-production, Alien Anarchy (or The Varginha Incident to give it its original name) has an air of American militarism you'll normally find coming from the United States.
+Maybe that's because the designers at Perceptum loaned out their software - the Acknex Game Engine - to the U.S. Special Forces specifically to train their Delta Force soldiers.
+Judging by how this game came out, I can't see how they got much use out of it.

 While you have the Bioproc in hand, you have no room for a sub-machine gun (left).